Get Practical Leadership Tips and Insights

 The ABC’s of Customer Service

-Customer service is a critical element of any successful business, directly impacting customer satisfaction and loyalty.
-In this article, we delve into the ABCs of customer service best practices, exploring how to hire individuals with the right attitude, belief system, and competencies.
-Learn how to empower your team through effective training and support to consistently deliver exceptional service and enhance your business reputation.
 Customer service is an everyday experience.
 We rate service with words like Excellent, Good, Fair, and Poor.
 There are three kinds of people who take these ratings seriously: the business owner (because their lives and reputation depend on it), the customer (because it’s their time and money and perhaps their own customer they represent), and the kind of person you want on your team (because not everybody can provide excellent customer service).
 I admit it; I’m a person that notices.
-I pay attention to service and
+I pay attention to service and I take it personally.
+Fortunately, not all are like me, some are a little more laid back.
+If every customer expected the kind of service I do, at least 25% of businesses would shut their doors.
+Why?
+Because that’s about how many places I have never patronized again due to poor service.
+The first thing a business owner or concerned employee should know about

 Read More »